Utkarsh-Agarwal-585/Grocery-GraphQL/grocery-backend/README.md

 ## API endpoint

-Once the above steps are done, then enter the below URL to browser
+Once the above steps are done, then enter the below URL into the browser

 ```
 http://localhost:8000/graphql